-Nene Leakes And Kim Zolciak Throw Shade At ‘RHOA’ Co-Stars, Suggest They Manufacture Drama For The Show
+NeNe Leakes And Kim Zolciak Throw Shade At ‘RHOA’ Co-Stars, Suggest They Manufacture Drama For The Show

 “I think they think about it, and I think they strategically plan it out,” Zolciak agreed.

-According to Zolciak, she and the other original cast members of the show were authentic in front of the cameras, likely because they had no idea what they were filming a first and had no idea what it was going to turn into years later.
-She also said that she and Leakes initially began filming for a show called Ladies of Atlanta before learning their pilot had been added to the Real Housewives franchise.
+Zolciak believes that she and the other original cast members of the show were more authentic in front of the cameras, likely because they had no idea what they were filming at first, and had no idea what it was going to turn into years later.
+She also revealed that she and Leakes initially began filming for a show called Ladies of Atlanta before learning that their pilot had been added to the Real Housewives franchise.

 As The Inquisitr previously reported, Zolciak spoke of her potential return to The Real Housewives of Atlanta while attending BravoCon in New York City last November.
-At the time, as Us Weekly magazine explained, Zolciak was asked if she’d ever make a comeback and told the sold-out audience it was a “hard pass.”
+At the time, as Us Weekly magazine explained, she was asked if she’d ever make a comeback and told the sold-out audience it was a “hard pass.”